Heavy-Tailed Principal Component Analysis: Methods

 \subsection{Estimating the Covariance Matrix}

-According to the results of the previous section, performing a reduction in dimensionality for sub-Gaussian data under the logarithmic cost defined in~\eqref{eq:logcost} is based on applying the standard PCA algorithm to the covariance matrix of the underlying Gaussian vector, and hence it is necessary to estimate this matrix from the heavy-tailed data.
+According to the results of the previous section, performing a reduction in dimensionality for sub-Gaussian data under the logarithmic loss defined in~\eqref{eq:logcost} is optimally done by finding the eigenvectors of the covariance matrix of the underlying Gaussian vector, and hence it is necessary to estimate this matrix from the heavy-tailed data.
 This is directly related to finding the directions for the elliptical data.

-Next, we propose three different methods to estimate the {\em shape} matrix of the sub-Gaussian data or equivalently the covariance matrix of the underlying Gaussian vector $\Sigma$.
-For the remainder of this section, we assume, WLoG, that the data is zero-centered.
+Next, we propose two different methods to estimate the {\em shape} matrix of the sub-Gaussian data or, equivalently, the covariance matrix of the underlying Gaussian vector $\Sigma$.
+For the remainder of this section, we assume, WLoG, that the data are zero-centered, and we present the methods that can be used to estimate $\rho_{ij}$, the correlation of $G_i$ and $G_j$.